Short sentences are usually best.

 There’s another reason to use complex sentences in your writing.
 They add rhythm.

 Use too many short sentences and your copy will have a staccato flow annoying and distracting readers.
 Use too many long sentences and your writing will lack pace.
 You may lull your readers to sleep.

 Most writing is not poetry.
 Yet the best poets master rhythm.
 It makes words easier to listen to, easier to read.

 A similar logic applies to paragraphs.
 View them as bundles of closely related thoughts.

-There’s no hard and fast rule about the best length for paragraphs.
+There’s no hard and fast rule about the best length of paragraphs.
 It’s a good idea to minimise the number of one sentence paragraphs you write.
 As with sentences, vary the pace.
-Too many consecutive short paragraphs is annoying.
-Too many long ones is hard work for the reader.
+Too many consecutive short paragraphs are annoying.
+Too many long ones are hard work for the reader.
 Both approaches are difficult to read.

 Above all else use paragraphs to make your writing easier to read.